Government of the District of Columbia - Mayor’s Office on Latino Affairs (MOLA)

 -The organization is currently registered in good standing with the DC Department of Consumer & Regulatory Affairs, Corporation Division, and the Office of Tax and Revenue;

--Current grantees must be current on any reporting obligations for the FY17 grant cycle.
+-Current grantees must be current on any reporting obligations for the FY18 grant cycle.

-For language access needs such as translation or sign language, please contact Eduardo Perdomo (see contact details below) 3 to 5 days before the pre-application conference.
+For language access needs such as translation or sign language, please contact Eduardo Perdomo 3 to 5 days before the pre-application conference.

-MOLA will only receive or answer questions related to this grant competition in writing via email.
-Applicants are encouraged to email their questions at the contact information listed below on or before September 1, 2017.
+MOLA will only receive or answer questions related to this grant competition in writing via e-mail.
+Applicants are encouraged to email their questions at the contact information listed below on or before July 3, 2018.
 Due to the volume of inquiries and other administrative tasks, questions submitted after this date may not receive a response.

-Applications are due no later than Friday, September 1, 2017 at 5:00 PM.
+Applications are due no later than Friday, July 6, 2018 at 5:00 PM via ZoomGrants.
 All applications will be recorded upon receipt.
-Applications received after Friday, September 1, 2017 at 5:00 PM are disqualified and will not be forwarded to the Review Panel for funding considerations.
+Applications received after Friday, July 6, 2018 at 5:00 PM are disqualified and will not be forwarded to the Review Panel for funding considerations.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.